vincewins-vvg/TemAPIFW/msfwk-testsql/ms-payments-package/ms-payments-package-docker/src/docker/payments/README.md

 ```
 ms-serviceorchestrator-inbox-topic
 ```
+#Use kafka-topics.sh file to create the topics.
+Download a cli to run the file.
+Else exec into the kafka broker container and execute the commands.

 4. If Images are  pushed to external repositories, the name of repositories, image and tag should be mentioned in values.yaml.